 (3) Where, under subsection (1), a levy is to be refunded to a licensed supplier, the Commission may set the amount off against any other amount of continuing lotteries levy payable by that person.

-[Section 104I inserted by No. 6 of 2000 s.
+[Section 104I inserted: No. 6 of 2000 s.
 15.]

 104J.
 Tickets, protecting and accounting for; estimating levy for lost etc. tickets